HitchedSyringe/Sleepy/README.md

 Contributions are 100% welcome!
 Feel free to open an issue or submit a pull request.

 When adding commands, look at the other commands in the category and pick which category the command fits best.
+Be sure to keep the commands alphabetised.
 To test your changes, please refer to the [setup instructions](#installation).

 ## Dependencies